 Welcome to the honours research programme.
-The research essay is an essential prerequisite for being accepted into the departments master's programme.
-The research essay also carries the same (weight) value as one honours course, so you need to take it seriously from the start.
-This means that you cannot get an extension for the final research essay submission, except on medical or compassionate grounds (as you would have for a normal exam) and only with the approval of the Head of Department and the Honours Coordinator.
-Please note, supervisors cannot grant you an extension without an official Leave of Absence (LOA).
+The research essay is an essential prerequisite for being accepted into the department's master's programme.
+The research essay also carries the same value as one honours course, so you need to take it seriously from the start.
+This means that you cannot get an extension for the final research essay submission except on medical or compassionate grounds (as you would have to for a normal exam) and only with the approval of the HoD and the Honours Coordinator.
+Please note that supervisors cannot grant you an extension without an official Leave of Absence Certificate.
 Marks will be deducted from research essays that do not meet these requirements.
-You need to consult (before embarking every stage of the research) with your allocated research supervisor throughout the year to make sure that you are on track with your research project.
+You need to consult (before embarking on each stage of the research) with your allocated research essay.
 The onus is on you to make sure that you meet the research deadlines outlined in the research guide.
-Lastly, it is of vital importance for you to familiarize yourselves with the honours research guide and sociology handbook for writing rules in the department.
+Lastly, it is of vital importance for you to familiarize yourselves with the honours research guide and sociology handbook for rules related to the submission of written work in the department.

-Stages in the Research Process Due Dates Mark 1.
-Allocation of general topics and supervisors 22 February 2.
-Submit your research proposal (first draft) 15 March 3.
-Resubmit your research proposal (final draft) 27 March 20% 4.
-Submit your ethics protocol form on RUESC 10 April 5.
-Submit your literature review (incorporating a theoretical 22 April 10% framework) 6.
-Submit an overview of your research design including copies of 17 May 10% your proposed interview schedule or questionnaire 7.
-Complete the collection and processing of your research data 18 July 10% 8.
-Submit a draft of your data analysis 31 July 9.
-Submit a draft of your research essay 10 August 10.
-Submit your final research essay 2 September 50%
+Stages in the e Research Process Due Date Mark 1.
+Selection of topic and allocation of supervisor 20 February 2.
+Submit a first draf t of your research proposal 14 March 3.
+Submit a final drat t of your research proposal 28 March Submit your ethics supervisor s protocol form to RUESC and your 14 April Submit your literat theoretical framew ure review (incorporating a /ork) 21 April 10% Submit your resea your research inst rch design, including a copy of rument/s 16 May 10% Complete the colle your research data ection, processing, and analysis of a 18 July 10% 8.
+Submit a first draf t of your research essay 11 August 9.
+Submit a final drat t of your research essay 1 September 70%